Butterflies (Michael Jackson song): Composition

-"Butterflies" is a midtempo love ballad song with groove musical influences.
+"Butterflies" is a midtempo R&B and neo soul love ballad song with groove musical influences.
 Vaughn Watson of the Providence Journal noted that the track is a "velvety old-school soul ballad" with "elegiac horn riffs" and "simple '70s-style David Ruffin soul."
 Stephen Thomas Erlewine, a writer for AllMusic noted that "Butterflies" had "Bacharach-styled horns."
 Lonell Broadnax, Jr., a contributing writer to the Daily Helmsman Online felt that "Butterflies" is a soulful song which takes Jackson back to his "rhythm and blues roots".
 Ben Rayer of the Toronto Star felt that the song had a "oozy slow jam".
 "Butterflies" is written in the time signature of common time.
 Throughout the song Jackson's vocal range spans from E♭_{3} to F_{5}.
 The track is played in the key of A♭ major.
 "Butterflies" has a moderately slowly tempo and its metronome is ninety-two beats per minute.